AADE Diabetes Education Accreditation Program

 AADE offers a streamlined quality accreditation process that increases the feasibility of expanding diabetes education services into diverse community settings.
 Accreditation instructions and the initial application can be found in the section.
 Samples of accreditation documents are available in this section for your reference.
 Click "Applying for Accreditation" to begin.

 AADE began accrediting diabetes education programs in the fall of 2008.
-View a list of all current AADE-accredited programs.
+Search current AADE-accredited programs.

 When an already accredited program under goes a significant change in their program, they must notify the AADE within 30 days of the change.